 5. Don't try to conserve wire.
 Really, just don't.

 Knob and tube wiring was conceived as a way to conserve wire when copper was expensive and labor was cheap.
 Electricians back then found all kinds of horrible shortcuts like splicing wires inside wall cavities.
 As people started adopting insulated cables instead, some people, including the previous owners of our house, decided it would be cool to use just one cable to go down to a switch and back instead of two: the power goes one way on the black wire and the other way on the white one.
-This is not a code violation, but the disadvantages of this method are that A) you'll be violating the color coding standard of the wires in the cable by using a neutral wire as a hot wire, creating confusion and a possible safety hazard for future owners, and B) you need to splice this nonstandardly powered cable into the rest of the circuit at a junction box (or at the light fixture -- won't the next owner will be surprised?), whereas if you'd done it properly and used two cables the splice would happen in the switch box.
+This is not a code violation, but the disadvantages of this method are that A) you'll be violating the color coding standard of the wires in the cable by using a neutral wire as a hot wire, creating confusion and a possible safety hazard for future owners, and B) you need to splice this nonstandardly powered cable into the rest of the circuit at a junction box (or at the light fixture -- won't the next owner be surprised?), whereas if you'd done it properly and used two cables the splice would happen in the switch box.

 For better or worse, copper is now cheap.
 Seriously, I spent less than $300 on the cabling for the whole house; that was not the expensive part of the project.
 Always use the color coding of the wires correctly, send two cables to a switch instead of one, and always leave yourself a few extra inches (like 6 or more) every time you cut a cable.
 Otherwise you'll find yourself moving a junction box a few inches over because the cable won't reach, and that is an awful feeling.
 You will hear posterity laughing at you.